Greater Gallatin United Way Community Investment

 Our mission is to improve lives by mobilizing the caring power of our communities.

-Awarding grants to help fund partner programs is one strategy GGUW uses to tackle priority community issues surrounding health, education and financial stability in Gallatin, Madison, Meagher, and Park Counties.
+Awarding grants to help fund partner programs is one strategy GGUW uses to tackle priority community issues surrounding Basic Needs, Child and Youth Success, Senior Stability and Mental Health & Well-Being.
 Funding decisions are made in conjunction with the organizations own program strengthening, capacity building, public policy and community initiatives that seek to find solutions.
 Many traditional and non-traditional partners, working together to be innovative, creative, flexible, and measurable, are needed to make lasting positive changes in our community conditions.

 GGUW Board of Directors actively reviews areas of focus toward which the organization will direct funds raised in GGUW’s Annual Fundraising Campaign.
 Resources may be invested within the organization to advance community priorities or externally through a competitive grant process.

 Funding priorities are based on a variety of tools including community assessments, focus groups, surveys and information gleaned through the grant application process.
 Ultimately, GGUW is guided by the desired outcomes of the community.

 GGUW's annual Community Investment grant application is an online process opening the first week of February.
 It is community-driven and volunteer-based with a focus on improving lives.
 The process is open, competitive, accountable, straightforward, and user-friendly.

 Community Investment Grant Application Eligibility

 - Not-for-profit status: The organization must be in existence as a not-for-profit for a minimum of one-year at the time of application, operating under tax-exempt status as provided for by the Internal Revenue Service, and governed by written by-laws in accordance with Montana law.

 - Mission: The organization’s purpose, approved by the organization’s Board, should be formally and specifically stated in a mission statement and be human service based.